Russia-backed Syria regime bears down on key IS town

 On Monday, Russia's Foreign Minister Sergei Lavrov vowed air support around Aleppo for troops loyal to Syria's President Bashar al-Assad.

-"(The Americans) know that we will be actively supporting the Syrian army from the air to prevent terrorists from seizing territory," said Lavrov.
+"What is happening in Aleppo and around it now, we warned the Americans about this in advance, and they know that we will be actively supporting the Syrian army from the air to prevent terrorists from seizing territory," said Lavrov.

 Washington "is asking us and Syrian leadership to delay air strikes" until opposition forces are separated from jihadists of IS and the Al-Qaeda-linked Al-Nusra Front, he said.

-"We believe there has been more than enough time (for that)," Lavrov said, while adding "there won't be any surprises for the Americans".
+"We believe there has been more than enough time" for that, Lavrov said, while adding "there won't be any surprises for the Americans".

 In Washington, a State Department spokeswoman insisted US officials are in talks with groups on the ground to encourage moderate elements to separate themselves from Al-Nusra.

 "We would reiterate that Russia and the Assad regime need to distinguish between the terrorists and parties to the cessation of hostilities," said Elizabeth Trudeau.

 Two years after declaring a fundamentalist "caliphate", IS is coming under mounting international pressure.